Fighting American: Publication history

 Bitter that Timely Comics' 1950s iteration, Atlas Comics, had relaunched their superhero Captain America in a new series in 1954, the writer-artist team of Joe Simon and Jack Kirby created another patriotically themed character, Fighting American.
 Simon recalled, "We thought we'd show them how to do Captain America".
-While the comic book initially portrayed the protagonist as an anti-Communist dramatic hero, Simon and Kirby turned the series into a superhero satire with the second issue, in the aftermath of the Army-McCarthy hearings and the public backlash against the Red-baiting U.S. Senator Joseph McCarthy.
-Simon specified for a panel audience at the 1974 New York Comic Art Convention that the character was not so much inspired by Captain America as it was simply a product of the times.
+While the comic book initially portrayed the protagonist as an anti-Communist dramatic hero, Simon and Kirby turned the series into a superhero satire with the second issue, in the aftermath of the Army–McCarthy hearings and the public backlash against the Red-baiting U.S. Senator Joseph McCarthy.
+Simon specified for a panel audience at the 1974 Comic Art Convention in New York that the character was not so much inspired by Captain America as it was simply a product of the times.

 Simon said in 1989 that he felt the anti-Communist fervor of the era would provide antagonists who, like the Nazis who fought Captain America during World War II, would be "colorful, outrageous and perfect foils for our hero":

-Published bimonthly by the Crestwood Publications imprint Prize Group, Fighting American lasted through issue #7 (May 1955).
-The following decade, for Harvey Comics, Simon packaged a single issue of Fighting American (Oct.
-1966) consisting of "reprints and unpublished material" from the 1950s run, with some changes made to comply with the since-instituted Comics Code.
+Published bimonthly by Prize Group, an imprint of Crestwood Publications, Fighting American lasted through issue #7 (May 1955).
+The following decade, for Harvey Comics, Simon packaged a single issue of Fighting American (October 1966) consisting of "reprints and unpublished material" from the 1950s run, with some changes made to comply with the since-instituted Comics Code.
 A final inventoried Fighting American story, the three-page "The Beef Box", not drawn by Kirby, appeared in Marvel Comics' 1989 hardcover collection of the 1950s and 1960s stories.

 The character was revived by Titan Comics in a new series starting in October 2017.